The-Huginn/mining_simulator/Readme.md

 -------

 Bitcoin Mining Simulator is licensed under GNU GPLv3.
-Additional code has been included from [arithmetic_type](https://github.com/gnzlbg/arithmetic_type) which is licensed Boost Software License Version 1.0.
+Additional code has been included from [arithmetic_type](https://github.com/gnzlbg/arithmetic_type) and [json](https://github.com/nlohmann/json) which is licensed Boost Software License Version 1.0 and MIT respectively.